History and European Languages MA (Hons)

 Study social, cultural, and political history from the early modern period to the contemporary period, combined with the study of two European languages

-On this course you can study a choice of two languages (French, German, or Spanish) alongside a wide range of history topics.
+On this course you can study French and Spanish alongside a wide range of history topics.

 We teach social, cultural, and political history from the early modern period through to the present day, focusing in particular on the British Isles, Europe, the Americas, Africa, and India.